Safely Working with Gas Discharge Lamps and

 - Only DC power is available.

-electricity flowing in one direction than the other.
-In addition, the
+flowing in one direction than the other.
+In addition, the positive and negative

-total arc size is generally small.
-Only if the fixture has a reflector
+size is generally small.
+Only if the fixture has a reflector that causes some

 Bulbs should perform close enough to identically in both directions, unless

-deteriorates enough to affect performance before the other does.
-However,
+enough to affect performance before the other does.
+However, this generally

 If you want to rectify the AC to provide the bulb with DC, use a bridge

-require AC of the proper voltage and frequency to work.
-Do this only if
+AC of the proper voltage and frequency to work.
+Do this only if only two wires

-or an electronic ballast specifically designed to run your lamp from the
+electronic ballast specifically designed to run your lamp from the available DC

-available DC voltage.
-"Iron" ballasts only limit current when used with
+voltage.
+"Iron" ballasts only limit current when used with AC.
+Preheat

-AC.
-Preheat fluorescent lamps operated from DC supplies and without
+fluorescent lamps operated from DC supplies and without special ballasts need

 In addition, most discharge lamps are only partially compatible with DC, and